Why Healthcare Providers Remove Cataracts

 remove the cataract and implant the new lens.
 The surgeon often uses ultrasound energy

-of the lens in a suction-like process called aspiration.
+the rest of the lens in a suction-like process called aspiration.

 The painless procedure takes about 15 to 30 minutes.
 Complex cases are not common.